Location: Pittsburgh, PA

 The Chamber of Illusions was a special game that did things that we’ve rarely and never seen before… and it did them with a style that was unique to Enter the Imaginarium.

 Now, I don’t want to overhype The Chamber of Illusions.
 In many ways it was a unique and spectacular work; in others it was flawed.
-In the end, this was classic escape room with excellent execution.
+In the end, this was a classic escape room with excellent execution.

 It was worth traveling to visit this unusual world.
 The unusual interactions and heavy atmosphere left me with memories that I won’t soon forget.